tiagomapmarques/js-boilerplate/README.md

 | `weather-app-react` | example of a react pwa using this project | TBD | TBD |
 | `weather-app-angular` | example of an angular pwa using this project | TBD | TBD |
 | `weather-app-react-electron` | example of a react desktop application using this project | TBD | TBD |

-## Contributing
-Issues are welcome, either for identifying bugs or requesting features as long as they make sense considering the scope of the project and the feasibility of its implementation on the different _flavors_.